saravanak/labs/diary/blog/2024-06-25-average-monthly-balance.md

 ## Create/Script your own tools

 The crux of learning is doing.
-And to err is human; to repeat devlish.
+And to err is human; to repeat devilish.
 Hence you learn to create tools for fun and your own profit.

 ## After 20 years